AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

 For more information about the project and role options, see the section [Understand the values of Hours, FTE, and Cost in the Resource Planner](#understa) in this article.

-## Understand the values of Hours, FTE, and Cost in the `Resource Planner`
+## Understand the values of Hours, FTE, and Cost in the Resource Planner

-Before budgeting your resources, and updating the Budgeted Hours information in the `Resource Planner`, you must be familiar with the following concepts
+Before budgeting your resources, and updating the Budgeted Hours information in the Resource Planner, you must be familiar with the following concepts

 * `Planned Hours, FTE, or Cost`: The work that needs to be done as defined on tasks and issues.
 * `Available Hours, FTE, or Cost`: The amount of time that users or job roles are available to work, according to the schedules associated with the users.

-This information displays in the `Resource Planner` for each resource (user or role) and for each project.
+This information displays in the Resource Planner for each resource (user or role) and for each project.

 For information about what displays in the Project and Role Views of the project, see the article [Resource Planner navigation overview](../../resource-mgmt/resource-planning/resource-planner-navigation.md).

-For information about understanding how Costs are calculated in the `Resource Planner`, see the article [Calculate costs in the Resource Planner](../../resource-mgmt/resource-planning/calculate-costs-resource-planner.md).
+For information about understanding how Costs are calculated in the Resource Planner, see the article [Calculate costs in the Resource Planner](../../resource-mgmt/resource-planning/calculate-costs-resource-planner.md).

 >[!NOTE]
 >
->Budgeting by Cost is identical to budgeting by Hours or FTE, but you must understand how `Workfront` calculates Cost for the `Resource Planner`.
+>Budgeting by Cost is identical to budgeting by Hours or FTE, but you must understand how Workfront calculates Cost for the Resource Planner.
 >
->For information about how costs are calculated in the `Resource Planner`, see the article [Calculate costs in the Resource Planner](../../resource-mgmt/resource-planning/calculate-costs-resource-planner.md).
+>For information about how costs are calculated in the Resource Planner, see the article [Calculate costs in the Resource Planner](../../resource-mgmt/resource-planning/calculate-costs-resource-planner.md).

-The following table shows the allocation and availability information that displays in the `Resource Planner` when applying either the Project or the Role view.
+The following table shows the allocation and availability information that displays in the Resource Planner when applying either the Project or the Role view.
 You can view this information by Hours, FTE, or Cost:

 <table cellspacing="3">
  <col>